Quick, how many synonyms can you think of for handy? We’ll give you a second . . .

-Want to give it a try?
+Want to give improving your vocabulary a try?
 Next time you’re writing with Grammarly’s browser extension, double-click a word you’ve written to see a list of synonyms.
 (This works in the Grammarly Editor, too.)
 Clicking one of the synonyms automatically inserts it into your text.

 Here’s a tip: If you’re double-clicking but not seeing any synonyms, click the green Grammarly logo on your browser’s toolbar.
 Then, click the switch next to Show Definitions and Synonyms via Double Clicks.

 Want to build your vocabulary even when you’re just browsing the web?
 Double-click a word on nearly any website to see a brief definition.

 See if you notice a difference between these two sentences:

 Paul has a bizarre story about getting locked inside a broom closet.

 Each of these examples contains a word that’s not pulling its weight.
 In the first sentence, “walked” doesn’t fully describe what Sarah is doing, so we need to amplify it with “quietly.”
 But there’s another, better word that captures both ideas: “crept.”
 In the second example, “remove completely” becomes “eradicate,” and in the third, “very strange” becomes “bizarre.”

 Grammarly Premium automatically flags vague or bland words and suggests vivid synonyms that your readers will find more engaging.
 Give it a try and you may just learn a brand new word that fits your sentence perfectly.

 HEDGING, n.
 Language that unnecessarily limits or qualifies an idea

 Learn more: https://t.co/jEVRyqmHnp